schappim/mBot-Gitbook/section-2-chapter-6-options-for-programming-your-mbot.md

+# Section 2

+---

+## Chapter 6: options for programming the mBot

+---

+In this chapter you will learn about:

+* The available three applications with which you can program the mBot
+* The basic characteristics of each application so that you can choose the most appropriate one for your objectives

+---

 When it comes to programming the mbot, there are several options available and in this lecture, I would like to introduce them to you.
 The first one is the M-block application that runs on a PC that is Windows or Macintosh computer and M-block is actually the program that we will be using throughout this course to do the bulk of our programming.